How Can Physical Therapy Help With Complex Regional Pain Syndrome Type II (Causalgia)?

 Are you feeling discouraged because of the pain you’re experiencing from complex regional pain syndrome type 2?

-If you’re ready to confront your CRPS type 2 pain, it might be time to try neurological physical therapy.
+If you’re ready to confront your CRPS type 2 pain, it might be time to try physical therapy for neurological disorders.

-Physical therapy specifically tailored to your CRPS type 2 experience might finally alleviate some of the pain you’re feeling every day.
+Physical therapy specifically tailored to your CRPS type 2 can finally alleviate some of the pain you’re feeling every day.

 What Is CRPS type 2?

-CRPS type 2 is another name for complex regional pain syndrome (CPRS) type II, a neurological disorder that causes intense and enduring pain.
+Complex regional pain syndrome (CRPS type 2 is a neurological disorder that causes intense and enduring pain.

 CRPS type 2 often arises after damage to a peripheral nerve.